mila-mamat/Homework-1/README.md

 I dont know why, the font size of my navigation bar is 20px as the original one, but it visually looks bigger to me.
 Will double check later.

 ### For responsive design:
-For the screen size smaller than 970, the  < aside> content is stacked under < main>.
-But I cannot change the margin of it and make its right border in align with the < main>.
-NEED HELP!!!
+<s>For the screen size smaller than 970, the  < aside> content is stacked under < main>.
+But I cannot change the margin of it and make its right border in align with the < main>.</s> Done.